markean/aimz/README.md

 > Local latent variable requires `.predict_on_batch()` here.
 Prefer `.predict()` whenever it is compatible with the model.

-## Getting Help

-For feature requests, assistance, or any inquiries, contact maintainers or open an issue/pull request.

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+See the [Contributing Guide](https://aimz.readthedocs.io/latest/development/contributing.html) to get started.